Estate Planning Strategies to Reduce Estate Taxes

 When dealing with complex estates, it’s important to be aware of the tax implications.
 It is an unbearable thought to have worked tirelessly for years to provide for your family, only to have your estate depleted by taxes after you’re gone.
 Working with an attorney will help ensure you’ve taken the proper precautions to transfer the estate’s maximum value to your family.

 Unfortunately, gifts and estate taxes can be significant.
 Gifts beyond $16,000 per person per year, and estates above $12.06 million per person, can be taxed at 40%.
 Also taxed at 40% are generation-skipping gifts.
 So, if you leave a gift or an estate to a grandchild, they will be taxed 40% of whatever the value is above the exemption.
-While this tax is daunting to think about, Johnson May Law is ready to help you create a trust to minimize these tax implications.
+While this tax is daunting to think about, an estate planning attorney can help you create a trust to minimize these tax implications.

 How can I reduce estate taxes?